-The following audio clip comes from Stella Aldwinckle, founder of the Oxford Socratic Club, who addressed the Oxford C. S. Lewis Society on January 24, 1984.
-The title of her talk is "Memories of the Socratic Club."
-The Socratic Digest is now available from Lulu.com.
+The following audio clip comes from Stella Aldwinckle, founder of the Oxford Socratic Club, who addressed the Oxford C. S. Lewis Society on January 24, 1984, under the title "Memories of the Socratic Club."
+The Socratic Digest is now available at Lulu.com.
 Used with permission of the Oxford C.S.
 Lewis Society and editors of the upcoming collection of essays and memoirs from the society (Oxford University Press, 2015).

 Stella Aldwinckle - Socratic Digest 24-01-84.mp3

 Stephen Thorson, a missionary pediatrician working in Nepal, has written a book about the Great War correspondence between Barfield and Lewis.
 The title is Joy and Poetic Imagination: Understanding C. S. Lewis's "Great War" with Owen Barfield and Its Significance for His Conversion and Writings.
 It was published by Winged Lion Press in December 2015 and is available on Amazon.

 On the "Chronologically Lewis" link I have added a place for visitors to post comments about this website.
 Please consider posting your reaction, use you have made of some resources, or other comments.

 Diaries: If you know of any published or unpublished diaries of people who knew C. S. Lewis, please contact me via email at HeckYes@aol.com.
 "Chronologically Lewis" continues to grow, but there is a limit to what I can add to that resource.
 Most of the major resources have been read for new information.
 There are probably a lot of references by undergraduates to studying with Lewis, most of them unpublished.